URUK-js/calepin/README.md

 Calepin takes inspiration in the amazing slate.js framework.
 Yet builded for React performance and implementation are hazardous.

-We think that throwing away the VDOM and building an editor with Solid.js is the way toward a very performant editor.
+We think that throwing away the VDOM and building an editor for frameworks like Solid.js or Svelte is the way toward a very performant editor.

 But handling thousands of nodes is not something any framework can help with.
 So we plan to integrate a virtual dynamic rendering.